Nablaaa/ROS2/README.md

 So if I have a task that executes fast, than I use a service.
 If I have a task that takes long, where I want to have feedback and where I want to be able to cancel at any moment, I use an action.

 (Under the hood, actions are using services for request/goal and response/result and topics for feedback during the process)

+Similar to the other processes, the actions need an interface and they have a name.
+There can be only one action-server per name, but the action-clients can send many goals to this action-server.